ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/gitops/index.md

 ## Activities

-These activities give you a chance to walk-through building CD pipelines using ArgoCD.
+These activities give you a chance to walk through building CD pipelines using ArgoCD.

 These tasks assume that you have:
  - Reviewed the Continuous Deployment concept page.